 With diabetes, sugar levels build up in your bloodstream either because your body does not make enough insulin or because your body is resistant to insulin.
 Insulin is important because it helps move sugar from your bloodstream to your cells where it can be used for energy.

 Diabetes can lead to decreased amounts of blood flow to your legs and feet.
 If you smoke, this can worsen blood flow problems.
-Poor blood flow to your limbs is called peripheral vascular disease .
-Diabetes can also damage nerves, a condition known as neuropathy .
+Poor blood flow to your limbs is called peripheral arterial disease (PAD).
+Diabetes can also damage nerves, a condition known as diabetic neuropathy.
 With damaged nerves, you may not be able to feel pain, heat, or cold.

 Having both poor blood flow and damaged nerves in your legs and feet can make it difficult for you to notice foot conditions that may arise, as well as prevent these conditions from healing properly.